-Taxi ranks are to be found around the city centre such as Lower Hobson Street, Ferry Building, Britomart and Kitchener Street.
+Taxi ranks are found around the city centre.
+Try Lower Hobson Street, Ferry Building, Britomart and Kitchener Street.
 Call Auckland Co-op Taxis to order a car by phone.

 Phone: +64 9 300 3000

-Post offices and postal shops are abundant in Auckland.
+Post offices in Auckland are run by NZ Post, providing several services throughout the city.
+The offices have a red sign on the outside, with New Zealand Post written on.
 A centrally located one is Wellesley Street NZ Post & Kiwibank, located on Wellesley Street, close to Aotea Square.

 Address: NZ Post Shop, 24 Wellesley Street West, Auckland

 Pharmacies, often referred to as 'chemists' in New Zealand, are typically open during standard retail hours, generally 9 am to 5:30 pm on weekdays.
 However, hours can extend to late evenings and weekends in larger cities and shopping centres.

 New Zealand's largest pharmacy chains are Unichem and Life Pharmacy, with stores spread nationwide.
 These pharmacies stock a wide range of over-the-counter medicines, healthcare products, and often provide additional services like flu vaccinations.